Anthropology Major Resources

 Major Advising

-Anthropology major advising during Spring 2024 can be done either remotely or in person.
+Anthropology major advising during Fall 2024 can be done either remotely or in person.
 Anthropology majors should email Professor Shonna Trinch (strinch@jjay.cuny.edu) with any questions, and she is happy to arrange for zoom advising meetings if desired.

 Major/Minor Advisor: